bic-berkeley/psych-214-fall-2016/_sources/correlation_2d_solution.txt

 time course.
 We then make a new 3D volume that contains correlation values for each voxel.

-You've done this before in the exercise :doc:`voxel_correlation_exercise`, but this time we'll do it by reshaping the 4D data to 2D, and looping over the long voxels axis instead of over each of the three spatial axes.

-We've given you the stuff you will have done already for the previous exercise
-|--| you can copy-paste into IPython.

 .. nbplot::
     :include-source: false